QingyangZhang/QMF/README.md

   Step 2: Prepare the train/dev/test splits jsonl files.
 We follow the [MMBT](https://github.com/facebookresearch/mmbt) settings and provide them in corresponding folders.

   Step 3 (optional): If you want use Glove model for Bow model, you can download [glove.840B.300d.txt](https://www.kaggle.com/datasets/takuok/glove840b300dtxt) and put it in the folder *datasets/glove_embeds*.
+For bert model, you can download [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) ([Google Drive Link](https://drive.google.com/file/d/1INsaOg6_LtvlaJtQuPyn3_wgsCDZZKwU/view?usp=sharing) ) and put in the root folder *bert-base-uncased/*.

 - RGBD Scene Recognition: